What letting him text actually costs

 You have dozens of passwords.
 You only remember about six of them.

 A new tool lands in your inbox.
 You click the setup link.
-There's no sign in with Google option.
+There's no Sign in with Google.
 You know what you should do.
 You do what you shouldn't.
 You type the same password you use for everything else.
-Of course you do.
 This isn't a character flaw.
 It's a predictable response to an impossible demand.